Long-lived quasinormal modes, grey-body factors and absorption cross-section of the black hole immersed in the Hernquist galactic halo: Quasinormal modes

 The time-domain waveforms displayed in Figs.~\ref{fig:TD1} and~\ref{fig:TD2} show the typical three-stage evolution: an initial transient, followed by an exponentially damped ringing and an oscillatory late-time tail with power-law envelope.
 The frequencies extracted from the Prony fit of the ringdown stage match the WKB results within the numerical precision reported in Tables~II–III, confirming the accuracy of the semi-analytic approach.

 The overall behavior of the QNM spectra implies that, in the Hernquist halo, the presence of a massive scalar field can generate long-lived oscillations.
 The gradual reduction of the damping rate with increasing field mass may enhance the contribution of such modes to the late-time tails of perturbations, while the dependence on the halo scale parameter ensures that these effects remain local to the black-hole vicinity.
 Therefore, the obtained results support the robustness of black-hole quasinormal ringing against realistic dark-matter environments and clarify how the mass of the perturbed field, rather than the large-scale halo properties, governs the lifetime of the modes.
 These features are in agreement with observations for the other models of the galactic halo and for massless fields ~\cite{Konoplya:2021ube, Konoplya:2022hbl}.
-Altogether, this brings us to the conclusion that observations of gravitational waves are safe against possible contamination by the galactic halo environment, unless the halo is exceptionally dense in the central region.
+Altogether, this brings us to the conclusion that possible observations of minimally coupled waves must be safe against possible contamination by the galactic halo environment, unless the halo is exceptionally dense in the central region.
+However, the case of coupled fields deserves separate consideration \cite{Cardoso:2022whc}.